Google Analytics for Social Media Complete Setup Guide

 Custom Reporting

-Build custom reports and dashboards that answer your specific social media questions.
-Export data for deeper analysis, create automated reports, and integrate with Looker Studio for advanced visualization.
+Build custom reports and dashboards that answer your questions.
+Export data for deeper analysis.
+Create automated reports and connect with Looker Studio for advanced charts.

 - Custom reports